salt-community/pp-amanda/documentation/run-local.md

 ```

-NOW ether just run a post from Postman or similar

-Download and import this collection: JSON

-Or do it in the real frontend
+NOW let's play!

-Init a session and ask someone to join (hard on local network but if you know how, do it - check your you computer IP
+Init a session and ask someone to join.
-and share it for someone else to replace localhost with the serial-nr)
+>NOTE that you must replace localhost in Frontend `.env` to
+correct(your computers) LAN IP (e.g. 192.168.x.x).

 Check the logs in each terminal tab to see how the services are communicating/integrating